-Dr. Khalsa: So one symptom of low estrogen is heat; women tend to have a lot of hot flashes and night sweats.
+Dr. Khalsa: So, one symptom of low estrogen is heat.
+Women tend to have a lot of hot flashes and night sweats.
 And all that heat tends to dry everything up, so women tend to have vaginal dryness and really dry skin.
 You might also start to notice weight gain.
 You know, maybe an extra 10 pounds with no change in diet and exercise.
 Sometimes there are also sleep issues and mood issues.
-Those are the main symptoms of lack of estrogen.
+Those are the main symptoms of a lack of estrogen.

 Question #4: Dr. Brouwer, can you tell us what are some of the symptoms of low progesterone?

 Dr. Brouwer: Well, progesterone is essential in a female body.
-It’s our most important calming hormone, so agitation, anxiety, and poor sleep are symptoms when progesterone is low.
+It’s our most important calming hormone.
+So agitation, anxiety, and poor sleep are symptoms when progesterone is low.
 Those are the main things that we see.
-It can also contribute to vaginal dryness and sexual functioning and response.
-The main low progesterone symptoms that I see are predominantly right around menopause: women have a really hard time sleeping and that’s generally a sign of low progesterone.
+Low progesterone can also contribute to vaginal dryness and sexual functioning and response.
+The main low progesterone symptoms that I see are predominantly right around menopause: women have a tough time sleeping, which is generally a sign of low progesterone.

 Question #5: Dr. Khalsa, so what are some of the symptoms that you see related to low testosterone?

-Dr. Khalsa: Low testosterone is a little bit different for men and women, but similar, too – there’s some crossover there.
+Dr. Khalsa: Low testosterone is slightly different for men and women, but similar, too.
+There’s some crossover there.
 For women, low testosterone symptoms are typically low libido.
-That’s the main symptom, but also weight gain and not being able to build muscle the same way that they used to be able to with the same level of exercise.
+That’s the main symptom, but also weight gain and not being able to build muscle the same way they used to with the same level of exercise.

-For men and women, a big low testosterone symptom is fatigue.
+For men and women, a significant low testosterone symptom is fatigue.

-In men, low testosterone symptoms are also low libido and kind of a lack of zest for life.
+In men, low testosterone symptoms are also low libido and a lack of zest for life.

-Question #6: Dr. Brouwer, can you tell us what are all the different types of ways of taking hormones?
+Question #6: Dr. Brouwer, can you tell us the different types of ways you can take hormones?

-Dr. Brouwer: There are a lot of delivery methods for hormone replacement therapy, so we can make sure that we get the mix just right for our patients.
+Dr. Brouwer: There are many delivery methods for hormone replacement therapy, so we can make sure that we get the mix just right for our patients.
 It can be anything from hormone creams to pellets, which a doctor implants under the skin.
 There are patches.
-There are oral forms, like lozenges that dissolve in the mouth or capsules that you can swallow.
+There are oral forms, like lozenges, that dissolve in the mouth or capsules that you can swallow.
 There are also injectables, but they are less popular even though they work really well.
-So there are lots and lots of ways that we can get them in so that we can make sure that the ones that we choose are just right for the unique needs of our patients.
+So, there are lots and lots of ways to get them in so that we can make sure that the ones that we choose are just right for our patients’ unique needs.

 Question #7: Dr. Brouwer, can you tell us what are some of the theoretical or hypothetical risks associated with hormone replacement therapy, and tell us your opinion on those hypothetical risks?

-A popular myth is that taking estrogen itself is going to increase your risk of breast cancer; this is not true.
-There are very safe ways to give estrogen to women that do not increase the risk and actually can reduce the risk.
+A popular myth is that taking estrogen itself is going to increase your risk of breast cancer.
+This is not true.
+There are very safe ways to give estrogen to women that do not increase the risk and can reduce the risk.

 There are no health risks with bioidentical hormones, but there can be side effects that we can mitigate.
-Bioidentical hormone side effects can include things like maybe you could get acne or increased facial hair or things like that, but things that we can work around, so not really risks, but perhaps some little side effects.
+Bioidentical hormone side effects can include things like maybe you could get acne or increased facial hair or stuff like that.
+But these are things that we can work around, so they are not really risks, but perhaps some little side effects.

 Question #8: And here’s a question for all of us: At what age should someone stop taking bioidentical hormone replacement therapy?

-Dr. Turner: Well, I think the question is how long would somebody like to continue to enjoy the benefits of hormone replacement therapy?
-I’d like to always have the benefits of those hormones, so I think that it really depends on what the patient is most comfortable with.
+Dr. Turner: Well, I think the question is, how long would somebody like to continue to enjoy the benefits of hormone replacement therapy?
+I’d like always to have the benefits of those hormones, so I think that it depends on what the patient is most comfortable with.

-Dr. Brouwer: And definitely because, again, there aren’t risks.
-There’s not a need to get off of hormone replacement therapy at a certain time because it’s going to cause you harm.
-It’s actually helping to prevent certain diseases and declines of aging.
-So the longer you use hormone replacement therapy, the less of those declines, like muscle atrophy and poor libido and quality of life issues.
-So personally, when I’m old, I’m not going to stop.
+Dr. Brouwer: And, because, again, there aren’t risks.
+There’s no need to get off hormone replacement therapy at a certain time because it’s going to cause you harm.
+It’s actually helping to prevent certain diseases and decreases aging.
+So the longer you use hormone replacement therapy, the less of those declines, like muscle atrophy and poor libido and quality of life issues, you will see.
+So, personally, when I’m old, I’m not going to stop.